Denny & Claire Hartford

 Graduating from Pius in 1970, Claire migrated north to Omaha to attend the University of Nebraska at Omaha.
 As a freshman, she shared an apartment with high school friends and waited tables while beginning her preparation to be an English teacher.
 But her university career was put on hold for awhile after that tumultuous first year - a year in which 1) she made the momentous decision to receive Christ as her personal Savior and 2) by accepting Denny's proposal of marriage.
 They were wed November 4, 1971.

 Claire has a passion for literature.
-In fact, she and Denny formed the Notting Hill Napoleons Literary Society which has been reading and discussing quality books for 18 years.
-They also helped begin the Omaha Chesterton Society.
+In fact, she and Denny formed the Notting Hill Napoleons Literary Society which has been reading and discussing quality books for over 20 years.
 They also love gardening and lawn work, old movies, entertaining and music, everything from classical to big band to classic rock and roll.